Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 }
 ```

+This pairwise communication means a forward pass is O(n²) time complexity in training (the dreaded quadratic bottleneck) and each new token generated autoregressively takes O(n) time.

 ## KV cache

 The KV cache is a cache of the key-value pairs of the encoder output.
 It is used to speed up the inference process.

+storing this KV cache requires O(n) space.

 ![](./KVCache.jpeg)